John Wells 1907-2000

 In the late 1940s and early 1950s Wells spent an increasing amount of time in the company of Peter Lanyon exploring the countryside and coastline of Penwith, West Cornwall.
 The geometric forms and scraped back planes reprocess Wells’ experience of this dramatic land and seascape, and an understanding shared with Lanyon and other Crypt Group artists, of the history, geology, and subterranean dimension of the place; it’s tin mines with their shafts and adits running out beneath the sea.
 Watching the effortless flight and soaring of gulls and gannets from the West Penwith cliffs also re-evoked Wells’ interest in flight; the way seabirds, with their rise and twist in air currents, trace arcs and articulate form in an otherwise void space.
 Works such as ‘Aspiring Forms’ (1951) express this central interest.

 The British Council of Fine Art invited Wells to exhibit at Salon des Realities Nouvelles in Paris in 1949 and in the San Paulo Biennial in the Festival of Britain year of 1951.
-Also, in 1951 Wells was one of only five St Ives artists invited to submit works to the 15th Annual Artists' International Association Abstract Art exhibition in New York.
+Also, in 1951 Wells was one of only six St Ives artists invited to submit works to the 15th Annual Artists' International Association Abstract Art exhibition in New York.
 This was the first time a British section had been included in the New York show, in fact the first significant showing of British Abstract painting in the USA, and Wells’ work hung alongside those of Hepworth, Nicholson, Lanyon, Frost and Barns-Graham as well as the titans of American Abstraction; Rothko, de Kooning and Motherwell.

 Following this successful introduction to the American market and collectors Wells held one-man shows in the Durlacher Gallery in New York in 1952, 1958 and 1960.
 In 1958 the International Association of Art Critics awarded him the Critics’ Prize for ‘Vista’ (1955); one of the artist’s powerful Cornish landscape-inspired works of the mid 50s.
 Of this award, JP Hodin wrote in the Studio Magazine, “The art of John Wells is one of the most mature expressions in England today of the abstract and lyrical qualities inherent in his native landscape.”